verschwoerhaus/OpenTripPlanner-data-container/README.md

 8. deploy.sh

-Builds a data container, starts it, starts a production version of otp and runs a routing tests to verify that the data container looks ok.
+Builds a data container, starts it, starts either latest or user defined version (with env variable OLD_TAG) of otp and runs a routing tests to verify that the data container looks ok.
 If tests pass the fresh data container is pushed to Dockerhub.

 Normally when the application is running (as a container) the index.js is used.
 It runs the data updating process on a schedule specified as a cron pattern.
 Data build can be executed immediately by attaching to the builder container with bash 'docker exec -i -t <dockerid> /bin/bash' and then exexuting the command 'node index.js once'.
-The end result of the build is 3 docker containers uploaded into dockerhub.
+The end result of the build is 2 docker containers uploaded into dockerhub.
 Digitransit-deployer detects the changes and restarts OTP instances, so that new data becomes in use.

 Each data container image runs a http server listening to port 8080, serving both a gtfs data bundle and a pre-built graph: